will-rowe/antman/README.md

 FASTQ files are checked and added to a processing queue.
 You can start / stop antman and tell it where to watch.

+Each FASTQ read is sketched (using KMV MinHash) and will be checked for containment in the target genome(s).

 Next up, it will query/update a LIMS and kick of specific workflows.

 ## Install